Cerebral Palsy Register

 Details of children with cerebral palsy are ascertained through notifications to the South Australian Birth Defects Register.
 For a child's details to be included on the SACPR, parental consent is required.
 All information contained on the SACPR is strictly confidential.

 The SACPR produces the South Australian Cerebral Palsy Register Annual Report.
-The SACPR part of the Health Informatics, Performance, Planning and Outcomes (HIPPO) Unit at the WCH.
+The SACPR is part of the Paediatric Rehabilitation Department at the WCH.